nicklafferty/craftycody/content/life/park-city-ut.md

 If you've never snowboarded or skied, I highly recommend taking lessons.
 There are tons of instructors of all skill levels ready to help you and your family/friends/group get safely down the slopes and enjoy your time.
 Classes are about 3 hours long.

 We did a morning and afternoon snowboarding class.
 There were high winds in the morning so the gondola up the mountain was closed and we learned on a smaller hill by the hotels.
+Afterward, we signed up for an afternoon lesson and, thankfully, the gondolas had opened back up so we could go up the mountain and learn on actual slopes.
+There is no way I would have attempted even green slopes without taking lessons.

 ## Restaurants